microsoft/azurechat/docs/2-provision-azure-resources.md

 ### Azure Portal Deployment

 > **Warning**
 > This button will only create Azure resources.
-You will still need to deploy the application by following the [deploy to Azure section](./4-deploy-to-azure.md) to build and deploy AzureChat using GitHub actions.
+You will still need to deploy the application by following the [deploy to Azure section](./4-deploy-to-azure.md) to build and deploy the application using GitHub actions.

 Click on the Deploy to Azure button to deploy the Azure resources for the application.